Gamernaut/Bullseye-Trainer/README.md

 I'm a founding member of the 72nd Ghosts.
 Find out more here [72nd Ghosts Homepage](http://72-ghosts.com/)

-* A new re-factored version of this tool is currently in development *

 ### Techniques used/Learnings:
 - Developed trigonometry based functions to determine the relative positions, distances of the various aircraft so they can be plotted on the cockpit display
 - OOP architecture and design principles - Inheritance, polymorphism, composition